 The U.S. Preventive Services Task Force (USPSTF or Task Force) is an independent group of national experts in prevention and evidence-based medicine that makes recommendations to primary care clinicians about preventive services.

-The USPSTF works to improve the health of all Americans by making evidence-based recommendations about a wide variety of clinical preventive services such as screenings, counseling services, and preventive medications.
+The USPSTF works to improve the health of people nationwide by making evidence-based recommendations about a wide variety of clinical preventive services such as screenings, counseling services, and preventive medications.
 Recommendations address only services offered in the primary care setting or services referred by a primary care clinician.
 The USPSTF routinely invites the input of topic experts and specialists relevant to the topics being reviewed, as well as other stakeholders and the public, throughout its recommendation process.
 This input helps the Task Force develop effective and relevant recommendations.

 The Task Force seeks input from different types of experts—including medical specialists—such as radiologists, oncologists, cardiologists, and surgeons.
 In addition, the teams that conduct the evidence reviews for each topic always include external content experts.